hansroh/skitai/skitai/README.md

-#### Asynchronous Network Related Services

-For HTTP / HTTPS / RPC
+#### HTTP(S) GET/POST Requests

-**was.wget**: On-Demand HTTP managed by socket pool
+**was.wget**: On-Demand HTTP GET/POST Reuest managed by socket pool

     wget (url, data = None, filter = None, headers = None, login = None, encoding = None)

     data:
-      dictionary
+      string
+      dictionary if content-type is application/x-www-form-urlencoded (ans it's default)

     filter:
-      function (resiult)
+      function (result)

+    headers:
+      dictionary ex. {"Content-Range": "-512"}

     login:
       username/password - for Basic Authorization

-    headers:
-      dictionary ex. {"Content-Range": "-512"}
+    encoding:
+      character set

   *Note*: was.wget is just convinient alias for was.rest

     was.wget ("http://localhost/") is equivalent to was.rest ("http://localhost/", "GET")

     was.wget ("http://localhost/", {"username": "hansroh"}) is equivalent to was.rest ("http://localhost/", "POST", {"username": "hansroh"})

+#### XML/JSON-RPC & HTTP(S) Various Method Requests

-**was.rest**: On-Demand XML/JSON-RPC managed by socket pool
+**was.rest**: On-Demand XML/JSON-RPC & Various HTTP Methods Reuest managed by socket pool

     rest (url, method = "XMLRPC", data = None, filter = None, headers = None, login = None, encoding = None)

     method:
       XMLRPC (default), GET, POST, PUT, DELETE, HEAD, JSONRPC and all methods supported by target server

-    * the other args is same as was.wget
+    data:
+      It should be None in case XMLRPC, JSONRPC
+      It should be string in case POST, PUT but if POST content-type is application/x-www-form-urlencoded, will be allowed dictionary.

+    * Refer was.wget for details of rest of args

 *Note*: If your POST data is not "application/x-www-form-urlencoded", you should be notify with headers.

     was.rest ("http://localhost/", "POST", JSONDATA, headers = {"Content-Type": "application/json"})

+#### Map-Filter-Reducing Request

 **was.map**: Map-Filter-Reducing

     map (@alias/uri, method = "XMLRPC", data = None, filter = None, headers = None, login = None, encoding = None)

-    method: XMLRPC (default), GET, POST, PUT, DELETE, HEAD, JSONRPC and all methods supported by target server
+    * Refer was.rest for details of rest of args

+#### Load-Banlacing Request

 **was.lb**: Load Bancing

     lb (@alias/uri, method = "XMLRPC", data = None, filter = None, headers = None, login = None, encoding = None)

-    method: XMLRPC (default), GET, POST, PUT, DELETE, HEAD, JSONRPC and all methods supported by target server
+    * Refer was.rest for details of rest of args

-For PostgreSQL
+#### PostgreSQL

 **was.db**: On-Demand connection managed by db connection pool

     db (server, dbname, user, password, dbtype = "postgresql", filter = None)

+    server:
+      adress:port ex.127.0.0.1:5432

+    filter:
+      function (result)

 **was.dmap**: Map-Filter-Reducing

     dmap (@alias, filter = None)